Josh Magette: Gran Canaria (2018–2019)

-On December 25, 2018, Magette agreed to join Euroleague team CB Gran Canaria.
+On December 25, 2018, Magette agreed to join EuroLeague team CB Gran Canaria.

-Magette played for the San Antonio Spurs during the 2019 NBA Summer League.
+Magette played for the Memphis Grizzlies during the 2019 NBA Summer League.

 Orlando Magic (2019–2020)

 On July 17, 2019, the Orlando Magic agreed to sign Magette to a two-way contract.
 On July 23, the deal was officially announced.
-On January 11, 2020, the Orlando Magic signed with Magette a 10-day contract, but was later waived by the Orlando Magic on January 14, 2020.
+On January 11, 2020, the Magic signed with Magette a 10-day contract, but was later waived by the team on January 14, 2020.

 Lakeland Magic (2020)

 The Lakeland Magic re-signed Magette after his release from the parent club.
 In his G League return, he registered 24 points, six assists, two rebounds, two steals and a block in a game against the Canton Charge.
 Magette was named Midseason All-NBA G League for the Eastern Conference.
 On March 11, he posted 25 points, 15 assists, eight rebounds and two steals in a win over the Erie BayHawks.
-Magette averaged 21.1 points, 10.6 assists, 4.1 rebounds and 2.0 steals per game during the 2019-20 G League season.
+Magette averaged 21.1 points, 10.6 assists, 4.1 rebounds and 2.0 steals per game during the 2019–20 G League season.
 He was named to the All-NBA G League Second Team.